server-os/server-image/README.md

-# Server OS Server Image
+# ServerOS Server Image

-Build the images used to create Server OS servers.
+Build the images used to create ServerOS servers.

 ## Prerequisites

-- Server OS based build server is available, recommended 8 Gb memory, 50 Gb HD
+- ServerOS based build server is available, recommended 8 Gb memory, 50 Gb HD

 On a clean install, first update the base system: